chisophugis/lbd/source/backendstructure.rst

 .. literalinclude:: ../code_fragment/backendstructure/22.txt

-In this version, we add the following code in Cpu0InstInfo.cpp to enable debug information which called by llvm at proper time.
+This version adding the following code in Cpu0InstInfo.cpp to enable debug information which called by llvm at proper time.

 .. literalinclude:: ../code_fragment/backendstructure/23.txt